NanaBalqis/BorrowBuddy/README.md

 BorrowBuddy is suitable for:

 - Students
-- Personal item owners
+- Schools
-- Small communities
+- University
-- Clubs and societies
+- Library
 - Organizations
-- Individuals who often lend or borrow items
+- Individuals who often lend or borrow books

 ## Technologies Used